 Yes — we guide U.S. franchisors through international expansion, trademarks, and local legal requirements.

 Only a franchise lawyer can legally prepare and register your FDD.
-Consultants cannot handle the legal side.
+Consultants may help with operations, but they cannot handle legal work.

 Franchise Your Business the Right Way

-Get legal protection, strategic alignment, and a growth-focused launch plan. → Book Your Free Franchise Strategy Call!
+Get legal protection, strategic alignment, and a growth-focused launch plan through our Franchise Launch Program → Book Your Free Franchise Strategy Call!